 Free UK Genealogy is committed to supporting the transcription of public records and making these available as free access public databases.
 We actively support other genealogical transcription projects: FreeREG is transcribing parish records and making them available in a searchable form for free online access, and FreeCEN is producing a free online access searchable database of 19th Century census returns.
 Volunteers have been working since 1999 concentrating on the censuses from 1841, 1851, 1861, 1871 and 1891.

 Each of the projects is a significant undertaking and since the beginning more than ten thousand volunteers have contributed over 400,000,000 records.
 This achievement allows over 40,000 people each day to search the databases helping them in their family history research.
 Free UK Genealogy uses Apache Software License 2.0 as the preferred software licence.
 More recently the organisation has begun to open these databases using Open Database Licence 1.0 to provide additional benefit to researchers and the public.

-We send out a newsletter every two months, keeping subscribers abreast of our news and ongoing improvements to our projects - you can use the box on this page to subscribe.
+We send out a newsletter every two months, keeping subscribers abreast of our news and ongoing improvements to our projects - you can use the box below to subscribe.
 Previous issues can be found here.

 Free UK Genealogy thrives and relies on the support of volunteers to help with the transcribing of records, managing the organisation and projects and supporting the infrastructure, so we welcome anyone that would like to give their time to help us.